j4ckofalltrades/j4ckofalltrades.github.io/content/posts/2021/powerline-plugin.md

 ## Troubleshooting

-Having issues with your plugin, try out the following:
+If you are having issues with your plugin, try out the following:

 - Run `powerline-lint` to check for errors in the configuration files i.e. colorscheme and/or segment config.